crate/croud/docs/commands/organizations.rst

 Credits represent a pre-paid amount of money that can be used to pay for CrateDB Cloud resources.
-They can be created by superusers and applied to any organization, and are typically used for free trials or promotional credits.
+They can be created by superusers and applied to any organization, and are typically used for promotional credits or free trials.

 .. argparse::
    :module: croud.__main__